The Essential Nutrients You Need to Boost Fertility Naturally - Part 1: Hormone Balance & Egg/Sperm Quality

 1. Folate: Preventing Neural Tube Defects and Supporting DNA Synthesis

-Folate is vital for DNA synthesis and cell division, critical during early pregnancy.
-Getting enough folate before conception helps prevent neural tube defects in the baby.
-It also supports sperm DNA synthesis and integrity.
+Folate is essential for DNA synthesis, cell division, and healthy reproductive function.
+Adequate intake before conception helps prevent neural tube defects (NTDs) in the baby and supports sperm DNA quality.

-• Eat plenty of natural folate-rich foods like spinach, lentils, and beans
+• Eat plenty of folate-rich foods daily to support DNA synthesis, reproductive health, and overall nutrition.

 Sources: Leafy green vegetables (spinach, kale, collard greens, romaine lettuce, mustard greens), legumes (lentils, chickpeas, black beans, kidney beans, pinto beans, peas), asparagus, broccoli, Brussels sprouts, avocado, beets, okra, citrus fruits (oranges, grapefruits, lemons, limes), bananas, papaya, nuts and seeds (sunflower seeds, peanuts), whole grains, eggs, liver (especially beef liver).